Flexmonster Software License Agreement (“Agreement”) has been revised and is effective as of January 8, 2025.

 Run the project from the console with the following command:

-Now all the cells on the grid will be customized by the customizeCellFunction
+Now the context menu will be customized by the customizeContextMenuFunction()

 .
 Other customizations can be achieved in the same way.